- Parents Home

 What Are the Signs & Symptoms of a Ventricular Septal Defect?

-The size of a VSD and its location in the heart determines what kind of symptoms it causes.
+The size of a VSD and its location determines what kind of symptoms it causes.

-VSDs are usually found in the first few months of life by a doctor during a routine checkup.
+Doctors usually find a VSD in a baby's first few weeks of life during a routine checkup.
 Most teens born with a VSD probably don't remember having it because it either goes away on its own or it was found so early in childhood that there's no memory of any surgery or recovery.

 Teens who have small VSDs that haven't closed yet usually don't notice any physical signs other than the heart murmur that doctors hear.
 They may need to see a doctor regularly to check on the heart defect and make sure there aren't any problems.